-4.2.3 24 week visit (Visit 3) after Orkambi treatment has begun
+4.2.3 12 week visit (Visit 3) after ivacaftor treatment has begun

-Day 1 • Instructions in preparation for study procedures will be given Spot stool sample will be collected for fecal elastase I and fecal calprotectin (collected anytime) Questionnaires may occur on this day Day 2 • Sleeping energy expenditure usually for children who typically take daily naps, during their morning nap (or afternoon nap if necessary).
-Time and amount of food and beverage intake will be recorded prior to this procedure.
-Resting energy expenditure usually for children who do not typically take daily naps in early morning (7:00 to 10:00 am), preceded by minimal physical activity.
-Time and amount of food and beverage intake will be recorded prior to this procedure.
-Blood draw for CBC, CMP, pre-albumin, bile acids, fatty acids, serum calprotectin, vitamin A (retinol), vitamin D (25(OH)D), vitamin E (a- tocopherol) and vitamin K (ucOC) Spot stool sample for fecal elastase and fecal calprotectin (if not collected on Day 1) Questionnaires about interval health history, Adherence to Orkambi, enzymes, medications, and Adverse events Anthropometry: Stature (length/height), weight, head circumference, skinfolds, circumferences
+• Day 1 Instructions in preparation for study procedures will be given Spot stool sample will be collected for Fecal Elastase I and fecal calprotectin (collected anytime) Questionnaires may occur on this day Day 2 • Sleeping energy expenditure with morning nap (or afternoon nap if necessary).
+Time and amount of food and beverage intake will be recorded prior to the procedure. • Blood draw for CBC, CMP, pre-albumin, bile acids, fatty acids, serum calprotectin, vitamin A (retinol), vitamin D (25(OH)D), vitamin E (a-tocopherol) and vitamin K (ucOC) • Spot stool sample for fecal elastase and fecal calprotectin (if not collected on Day 1) • Questionnaires about interval health history, Adherence to ivacaftor, enzymes, medications, and Adverse events • Anthropometry: Length, weight, head circumference, skinfolds, circumferences Day 3 (if needed and expected for half of subjects)

-Sleeping energy expenditure or Resting energy expenditure - if it was not performed on Day 2
+• Sleeping energy expenditure test- if it was not performed on Day 2